neo-project/neo-express/docs/command-reference.md

 ## neo-express checkpoint

-The `checkpoint` command has a series of subcomands for managing the state of a NEO-Express blockchain.
+The `checkpoint` command has a series of subcomands for managing the state of a Neo-Express blockchain.
 In particular, allowing a blockchain to be reverted to a previous known state.
-While this is never something you would do on a production blockchain, the ability to revert changes to a NEO-Express blockchain enables a variety of debug and test scenarios.
+While this is never something you would do on a production blockchain, the ability to revert changes to a Neo-Express blockchain enables a variety of debug and test scenarios.

-Note, all `checkpoint` subcommands require a single-node NEO-Express blockchain.
+Note, all `checkpoint` subcommands require a single-node Neo-Express blockchain.
 Multi-node blockchains cannot be check pointed.

 All `contract` subcommands support the `--input` argument for non-default blockchain